-Obi's mother, Hannah, is another woman of strong-will in the novel, with whom Obi has a special relationship.
-It is Obi's mother that refuses to allow him to marry Clara by threat of her own suicide.
+Obi's mother, Hannah, is another woman of strong will in the novel, with whom Obi has a special relationship.
+It is Obi's mother who refuses to allow him to marry Clara by threat of her own suicide.
 However, it was also Hannah that shared folk stories with Obi—stories that he could share at school and for which he loved her.
 They also have a special bond of blood, according to a story in which his mother cuts herself with a blade from his pocket.

 A friend of Obi's and a clerk in the Survey Department, Joseph is an important character because of his actions.
-He gives Obi a place to stay and an ear to listen whenever Obi needs one.
+He gives Obi a place to stay and a listening ear whenever Obi needs one.
 However, it is Joseph who tells the Umuofia Progressive Union about Clara being an osu.
 Still, Joseph may be doing this because he believes it best for Obi not to marry Clara.
 And, later, he acts as a friend, once again, when he brings Obi beer to help entertain the people who attend the funeral gathering.

 Another friend of Obi's, Christopher, unlike Joseph is educated.
 He is very much like Obi in terms of education, but Christopher is very different in attitude.
 He is more pragmatic than Obi and less of an idealist.
-He believes he knows how to live in the Nigerian world of the late 1950s, and he thinks he understands the balance he must possess in order to live in between two very different cultures.
+He believes he knows how to live in the Nigerian world of the late 1950s, and he thinks he understands the balance he must possess in order to live between two very different cultures.

 Mr. Green's secretary, Marie, is kind to Obi.
 Marie often claims what a strange man Mr. Green is and, on other occasions, defends the same Mr. Green.
 She, like Mr. Green, represents the presence of the English in Nigeria.

-The Minister of State, Sam Okoli is a good looking and popular politician.
+The Minister of State, Sam Okoli is a good-looking and popular politician.
 He becomes friends with both Obi and Clara, through Clara's connection to him.
 It is from Sam that Obi borrows the money for Clara's abortion.